MAXxYe/101hw/README.md

- # The implementation of Rasterization homework and Ray Tracing homework of GAMES101 course.
+ # The implementation of Rasterization and Ray Tracing homework of GAMES101 course.
 homework|topic|
 --|:--:
 Assignment1| Rotation and Projection